ilikescience/ilikescience.github.io/_posts/2018-07-29-design-principles-workshop.markdown

 ### 4. Get prepared

-Before the workshop, the facilitator should put prepare an overview of the task at hand.
+Before the workshop, the facilitator should prepare an overview of the task at hand.
 Be prepared to answer questions like, “What is a design principle,” “Who uses design principles,” and “What makes a good design principle.”

 I have my own set of guidelines, but I encourage you to find the right guidelines for your team: some do better with little guidance, some thrive with constraints.
 Here's the template of the presentation I've given during the "align" phase of the workshop: